ICGC-TCGA-PanCancer/cli/QuickStart.md

 ###Running workflows

-The Pancancer Launcher can generate a template INI file for workflows (you can see which workflows are available with the command `pancancer workflows list`, but you may want to edit these before executing the workflow.
+The Pancancer Launcher can generate a template INI file for workflows.
+To see which workflows are available, you can use the command `pancancer workflows list`:

 ```
 $ pancancer workflows list